brewaa/stellar-checkout/README.md

 ## Integration
 1. Copy and paste the StellarCheckout Drop-in UI initialization code into a page on your web site
-2. Configure the initialization code with your API key, amount and redirect URL (or custom javascript via the onSubmit callback)
+2. Configure the initialization code with your API key, amount, destinationKey (the merchant's PublicKey/AccountID) and redirect URL (or custom javascript via the onSubmit callback)
 3. Direct customers to the StellarCheckout page you just created